Alluxio/alluxio/docs/en/File-System-API.md

 Alluxio provides location policy to choose which workers to store the blocks of a file.

-Using Alluxio's Java API, user can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into
+Using Alluxio's Java API, users can set the policy in `CreateFileOptions` for writing files and `OpenFileOptions` for reading files into
 Alluxio.

-Or to use the built-in policies, user can also simply override the default policy class in the [configuration file](Configuration-Settings.html) at property `alluxio.user.file.write.location.policy.class`.
-The built-in polices include:
+Users can simply override the default policy class in the [configuration file](Configuration-Settings.html) at property `alluxio.user.file.write.location.policy.class`.
+The built-in policies include:

 * **LocalFirstPolicy (alluxio.client.file.policy.LocalFirstPolicy)**